 - 1939: The world’s first jet fuel jet made its first flight from Germany.

-- 1957: The constitution of Malaya came into force, for three days the Federation of Malaya gained formal independence from the United Kingdom.
+- 1957: The constitution of Malaya came into force, and for three days the Federation of Malaya gained formal independence from the United Kingdom.

 - 1958: Metric system of measurement of weights was introduced.